 How Much Does an Online Bachelor’s Degree in Communications Cost?

 The total cost of college for an online bachelor’s degree in communications varies depending on where a student decides to go to school.
 Tuition can run from around $5,000 to over $10,000 a year.
 Costs almost always increase when students take classes out of state.
 Sometimes online programs extend in-state tuition rates to students even if they live out of state.
 Colleges within the same regional accreditation agency may also offer students discounted out-of-state tuition rates, for a cheap online communications degree.
 It is also important to consider how tuition fluctuates depending on the number of credits a student takes.
 Part-time studies often cost more than attending full time because program duration increases.

 How Long Does It Take to Get a Degree in Communications?

-On average, students pursuing an online communications degree take four years to graduate, completing about 120 credits.
+On average, students pursuing a cheap online communications degree take four years to graduate, completing about 120 credits.

 Numerous factors can impact a student’s graduation timeline.
 Accelerated programs, or taking classes during the summer, allow students to finish quicker than the typical amount of time it takes to graduate.

 On the other side of the spectrum, students also often take longer than four years to graduate for various reasons.
 Students who take a double major, minor, or concentration take more credits, which may impact their graduation date.
 If a student works full time or has children they may take classes on a part-time basis, which means they may graduate in five or six years rather than the traditional four.
 Tuition rates per credit typically cost more for part-time students than full-time students, increasing the overall cost of a part-time student’s program.